Fuel Qualification

 D4054 Fuel Approval Process

-Below are suggested steps to facilitate the D4054 fuel approval process of getting your fuel approved for deployment and commercialization.
+Below are suggested steps to facilitate the D4054 fuel qualification process of getting your fuel approved for deployment and commercialization.
 For more information, please see the CAAFI “Path to Alternative Jet Fuel Readiness” briefing document that outlines the process of fuel development, qualification, and certification, and the role of CAAFI in facilitating the process in more detail.

 Get to Know the Aviation Community